A characterization of positroids, with applications to amalgams and excluded minors: Some excluded minors for the class of positroids

 \section{Some excluded minors for the class of positroids}

 As \cite{blum,ARW} show, the class of positroids is minor-closed, that is, every minor of a positroid is a positroid.
 Thus, the class of positroids is characterized by its excluded minors, which are the matroids that are not positroids, but all of their proper minors are positroids.
 Blum \cite[Corollary 4.12]{blum} found the excluded minors for the class of positroids of rank at most three.
 In this section, we use Theorem \ref{thm:char} and its corollaries to identify infinitely many excluded minors for the class of positroids, focusing on excluded minors of rank greater than three.
-We do not identify all excluded minors for the class of positroids; indeed, more are given in \cite{Park}.
+We do not identify all excluded minors for the class of positroids; indeed, more are given in Park \cite{Park}.
 We start with the truncation to rank $4$ of the positroid in Example \ref{rank5example}.
 (The truncation to rank $3$ is treated in \cite{blum}.)

 \begin{example} Let $M$ be the rank-$4$ truncation of the positroid in Example \ref{rank5example}, labeled as in Figure \ref{fig:ex1cont}.
 Let $A=\{a,s,t\}$, $B=\{b,p,q\}$, $C=\{c,u,v\}$, and $X=\{a,b,c\}$.
 The proper connected flats $F$ of $M$ with $|F|\geq 2$ are those four sets along with $A\cup X$, $B\cup X$, and $C\cup X$.
 For each such $F$, the contraction $M/F$ is connected, so by Corollary \ref{cor:convinterval}, if $M$ were a positroid, then there would be a linear order on $E(M)$ in which each of those flats is a cyclic interval.
-It is easy to see that there is no such linear order, so $M$ is not a positroid.
+By Lemma \ref{lem:noco}, there is no such linear order, so $M$ is not a positroid.

 The automorphism group of $M$ is transitive on $\{s,t,p,q,u,v\}$ and on $\{a,b,c\}$, so in order to show that all proper minors of $M$ are positroids, it suffices to show that $M\del u$, $M/u$, $M\del c$, and $M/c$ are positroids.
 We show that Corollary \ref{cor:intervalsimpliespositroid} applies to these minors. \begin{itemize}[leftmargin=*] \item The proper connected flats $F$ of $M\del u$ with $|F|\geq 2$ are $A$, $B$, $X$, $A\cup X$, and $B\cup X$, which are intervals in the linear order $s<t<a<c<b<p<q<v$. \item The proper connected flats $F$ of $M\del c$ with $|F|\geq 2$ are $A$, $B$, and $(C\cup X)-c$, which are intervals in the linear order $s<t<a<u<v<b<p<q$. \item The proper connected flats $F$ of $M/u$ with $|F|\geq 2$ are $A$, $B$, $C-u$, and $X\cup v$, which are intervals in the linear order $s<t<a<c<v<b<p<q$. \item The proper connected flats $F$ of $M/c$ with $|F|\geq 2$ are $A\cup b$, $B\cup a$, $C-c$, and $X-c$, which are intervals in the linear order $s<t<a<b<p<q<u<v$. \end{itemize} Thus, $M$ is an excluded minor for the class of positroids. $\circ$ \end{example}